 Finish: rich, smooth and refreshing.
 A signature Speyside malt.

 Although 81/100 from two votes on Whiskybase may sound good comments on the Malt Maniacs Facebook page have been quite critical.
 It will be interesting to see where the Double Cask’s score levels out after 20+ ratings.

-(Update Sept 2017): Well there’s a surprise.
-After 24 votes on Whiskybase the average score has moved up to nearly 82/100, which is a very good mark.
-I’ll be interested to see if Jim Murray includes the ‘Double Cask’ in his Whisky Bible 2018 when it comes out later this year.
-If it does that will be my next update.
+(Update Oct 2017): Well there’s a surprise.
+After 27 votes on Whiskybase the average score has moved up to nearly 82/100, which is a very good mark.
+The Whisky Bible 2018 has arrived and Jim Murray gave the ‘Double Cask’ a fantastic 87.5/100, which classifies the malt as ‘very good to excellent whisky definitely worth buying’.

 Scoring 80/100 from Andy of Malt Box is quite a reasonable score.
 Here is his review on You Tube (November 2016):